geopm/geopm/tutorial/iogroup/README.md

   /proc/stat.
 "EXAMPLE::USER_TIME" represents the CPU time spent in user mode.
 "EXAMPLE::NICE_TIME" represents the CPU time spent in user mode with low priority.
-"EXAMPLE::SYSTEM_TIME" represents the time spend in system mode.
+"EXAMPLE::SYSTEM_TIME" represents the CPU time spent in system mode.
 "EXAMPLE::IDLE_TIME" represents the CPU idle time.
 This IOGroup also provides aliases to these two signals for convenience, "USER_TIME" and "IDLE_TIME" respectively.
 All four names are returned as signal names.